FAQ

 General

-Cultivara Tree Tours is an adventure tourism company offering guided tree climbing experiences in the Vancouver, B.C. area and beyond.
+Cultivara Tree Tours Ltd. is an adventure tourism company offering guided tree climbing experiences in the Vancouver, B.C. area and beyond.
 Our tours combine the excitement of climbing with education about tree biology, urban forestry, and forest ecology.
 We want people to see trees!

 Cultivara operates its guided tree climbing tours at the UBC Botanical Garden (6804 SW Marine Dr, Vancouver).
 Our core tours are operated within the Garden, but Custom Adventure tours can be arranged at other private sites with landowner permission.